kitr4/kitr4.github.io/_pages/ongoing-projects.md

 ---
 title: Igangværende projekter
-layout: collection
+layout: splash
 permalink: /ongoing-projects/
 collection: ongoing-projects
 entries_layout: grid # or 'list' depending on your preference
-classes: wide # Ensure this class is styled in your CSS
+classes: landing # Ensure this class is styled in your CSS
 ---